SQream/sqream_docs/operational_guides/foreign_tables.rst

           DELIMITER = '\r\n' -- DOS delimited file
         );

-The file format in this case is CSV, and it is stored as an :ref:`s3` object (if the path is on :ref:`hdfs`, change the URI accordingly).
+The file format in this case is CSV, and it is stored as an Amazon Web Services object (if the path is on :ref:`hdfs`, change the URI accordingly).

 We also took note that the record delimiter was a DOS newline (``\r\n``).

 Querying Foreign Tables
 -----------------------

-Let's peek at the data from the foreign table:

 .. code-block:: psql